Vingegaard aims for Spanish Vuelta title with Pogačar and Roglic skipping race

 Pogačar is absent but his team is still strong

-Even though Pogačar won't be racing, his UAE Emirates team will still be Visma’s top threat.
+Even though Pogačar won't be racing until in Canada next month, his UAE Emirates team will still be Visma’s top threat at the Vuelta.
 It has brought two superb riders in Juan Ayuso and Portuguese standout João Almeida.

 “Ayuso and Almeida are the guys you have to really think about, also because they can play two cards, so they have a very strong team,” Vingegaard said.